Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Eriwyth was dead.

 That fact almost didn’t seem to *fit.* It was *wrong,* it had to be.
-That wasn’t how this *worked.* She’d deployed the pheromone, spoken the trigger phrase...the Gaoian should have instantly become her obedient servant.
+That wasn’t how this *worked.* She’d deployed the pheromone, spoken the trigger phrase... the Gaoian should have instantly become her obedient servant.
 The House had been *assured* that he would, that the conditioning was flawless.

 Instead…